rbowsley/lamplighthelp/source/2-1-0_Common_Terms.markdown

 There is always one in the top right of the screen.
 See [3.2.0 The Search Bar](/help/index/p/3.2.0) for more information.

 ### Help
-- This help manual can be found at any time by clicking on the ‘Help’ button to the right of the search box.
+- This help manual can be found at any time by clicking on the ‘Help’ button to the right of the search bar.
 This contains detailed information on Lamplight’s set-up and how to carry out the processes that you need.

 ![Search Bar and Help Button](2.1.0c.PNG)